DoD makes supply chain risk management required for contractors

 Yes!
 Supply chain risk and security measures are now, explicitly and mandatorily, part of its evaluation criteria on any bid to work on a covered system.
 The government is also imbuing itself with the authority to consider any and all information it can find as part of that assessment.
 That means that if you’re failing to provide information or evidence of your attempt to mitigate supply chain risk, the government will check for you.
 And any action they take to limit the disclosure of information is explicitly not “subject to review in a bid protest.”

 But how do I do that?

-- Maps the tiers and sub-tiers of your suppliers to uncover unknown company and country involvement
+- Map the tiers and sub-tiers of their suppliers to uncover unknown company and country involvement

 - Assess and monitor the risk of existing suppliers and their supply chains